katjaoksana/katjaoksana/README.md

 ### About Me

-I am a software developer with 1+ years of professional experience working with **XML** and **SQL**, and 2+ years of experience in personal projects using **Python**.
+I am a software developer with 1+ years of professional experience working with **XML**, **C** and **SQL**, and 2+ years of experience in personal projects using **Python**.
 My academic background in Mathematics Education from the Universidad Autónoma de San Luis Potosí has provided me with a strong foundation in mathematics, which I apply in my daily work to solve complex problems and optimize solutions.

 ### Professional Experience

 - **Software Developer**
-  - Experience in XML and SQL
+  - Experience in XML, C and SQL
   - Work in data integration and manipulation

 ### Personal Projects